 The COVID-19 crisis has put CEOs and the organizations they lead under great pressure.
 At the same time, it has provided a once-in-a-generation opportunity for chief executives to evolve the nature and impact of their role.
 The authors of a McKinsey Quarterly article, “ The CEO moment: Leadership for a new era,” describe the shifts that top-performing CEOs have taken in how they lead—changes that have the potential to permanently transform the CEO role.
 Carolyn Dewar co-leads our CEO Excellence work, and Monica Murarka is a senior expert and leader also of the Firm’s CEO Excellence work.
 Kurt Strovink is the leader of McKinsey’s global insurance sector and has led Firm initiatives for CEOs across industries.
 This is an edited transcript of a two-part episode of the Inside the Strategy Room podcast.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: Kurt, can you tell us what spurred your research into this topic?